-The Arabic program at the University of Minnesota began back in 1969 with a few students enrolled and has grown to more than 250 students today.
-It is housed in the department of Asian languages and Literatures.
-The program offers three levels of Arabic: beginning, intermediate, and advanced.
+The Arabic program at the University of Minnesota began back in 1969 with a few students enrolled and has grown to about 180 students today.
+It is housed in the Department of Asian Languages and Literatures.
+The program offers three levels of intensive Modern Standard Arabic: beginning, intermediate, and advanced.
 Courses are taught in sequence during fall and spring semesters.
 Ten-week intensive sessions of beginning and intermediate Arabic are also offered in summer.

-Director of Language Instruction
+|Katrien Vanpee Director of Language Instructionemail@example.com|